 Intermittently required to lift objects weighing up to 20 pounds

-Consistently required to talk and/or hear
+Consistently required to talk, hear, and/or speak

-Specific vision abilities required by this job include close vision and ability to adjust focus along with the ability to read, analyze, and interpret procedures and/or instructions
+Specific vision abilities required by this job include close vision and the ability to adjust focus along with the ability to read, analyze, and interpret procedures and/or instructions

-Some assignments may require ability to have or arrange for dependable means of transportation to other clinic locations, meetings, or community events.
+Some assignments may require ability to have or arrange for dependable means of transportation to other clinic locations, meetings, or community events

 Work is performed primarily in office, individual owned and insured vehicles, and outdoor settings, in all weather conditions, including temperature extremes, during day and night shifts.
 Work is often performed in emergency and stressful situations.
 The noise level in the work environment is usually quiet in office settings and moderate in other situations.